-Make the functioning of Uttaranchal's Van Panchayat (VP) more autonomous, self- sufficient and financially viable.
-It should not be disturbed by creating parallel JFM institution.
+Make the functioning of Uttaranchal's Van Panchayat (VP)more autonomous. self- sufficient financially viable. and It should not be disturbed by creating parallel JFM institution.

-1. The involvement of the State Forest Department (SFD) in the activities of the VP should be reduced and the government should limit its role to only advisory and supervisory say, as and when required.
-The SFD should in

-A note on: Uttaranchal's Van Panchayat (Forest Council or Forest Committee)
+involvement of 1.
+The the State Forest Department (SFD) in the activities of the VP should be reduced and the government should limit its role to only advisory and supervisory say, as and when required.
+The SFD should in BOX 1 A note on: Uttaranchal's Van Panchayat (Forest Council or Forest Committee)